Configure Census Connection

 In *this example*, we will leave it blank, since it is not necessary to send the date of birth to verify a user.

-Request data - Path for date of birth is left blank Path for Postal Code: Path in the request structure that sends the Postal Code.
+* **Path for Postal Code**: Path in the request structure that sends the Postal Code.

 *NOTE: DO NOT FILL IN if the WebService does not require the Postal Code to verify a user.*